top of page

 Unlike Western genealogical records that often sit in archives, Shezhire is a narrative system.
 It is a "sacred" form of collective memory that connects history, family legends, and social identity.
 For a long time, especially during the Soviet era, these traditions were pushed into the private sphere of the home.
 Today, however, they are seeing a powerful revival.

 In Kazakhstan, there is a vital principle called Zhety Ata (Seven Ancestors).
-It dictates that every individual should know their ancestors at least seven generations back.
+It dictates that every individual should know their ancestors back at least seven generations.
 This isn’t just a fun fact for reunions; it is a cultural competency that regulates social status and even marriage rules.

 Weddings: The Merging of Two Lines